- Gemini Home

 The PDF Attachment

 The Science Justification, Experimental Design, Technical Description and other text is included as a PDF attachment to the Phase I Tool.
 Tables and Figures can be included, subject to space limitations described below.
 Latex templates/style files, and Word documents are available for download and should be used.
+The following links are for 2015B, you can get the equivalent 2015A files from here.
 Proposals for large/long programs must use the large program latex template (and style file) or the large program Word template.
 Standard proposals requesting time via NOAO with a US PI should use the US latex template and style file or the US Word template.
 Everyone else should use the Gemini default latex template and style file or the Gemini default Word template.
 Do not change the margins or font sizes, if you do you run the risk of annoying the TAC members!
 Some examples of template use are given here.

 For large/long proposals the proposal narrative is limited to a total of 10 pages, and the science justification cannot exceed 5 pages, including figures and references.
 The page limit does not include ITC attachments.